Updated: May 27, 2021

 One important key to success is self-confidence.
 An important key to self-confidence is preparation." - Arthur Ashe

 Before you begin to plan for your next JOB interview, it is important to identify and understand your value.
 Contemplate this upfront!
-Knowing what value you bring to the table is essential to your success e.g. expertise, experential knowledge, trainings.
+Knowing what value you bring to the table is essential to your success e.g. expertise, experiential knowledge, trainings.
 Once you have identified your value, then what?
-Well, its now time to demonstrate and convey your value.
+Well, then it's time to demonstrate and convey your value.

 Preparing for your interview does take work.
 Like anything else, a successful interview is not a sprint to the finish line, but a thought-out, well–planned process.
 Conveying your value plays a major role in the success of any interview.
-Naturally, we are able to confidently articulate responses of the things are most assured of, however when it comes to interviewing we are not so sure what questions will be asked, nor how we should respond.
+Naturally, we are able to confidently articulate responses of the things we are most assured, however when it comes to interviewing we may not be so sure what questions will be asked, nor how we should respond.

 "Give your life purpose and focus.
 Position yourself to succeed." - Karon Addell

 Positioning yourself for a successful interview begins with creating your stage presence; an influential presence that commands and maintains the attention of a room.
 It is confident, not arrogant.
 It is authentic, not manufactured.
-It is your ability to (1) effectively communicate- how you say what you say, (2) your physical appearance and disposition-body language to include non-verbal communicators, (3) your ability to compellingly maximize a non-visual presence-phone etiquette pre-screening, (4) your visual presence-face-to-face/virtual, (5) follow up questions; how you exit the interview, and (6) your timely follow-up.
+Positioning includes:

 Positioning yourself as the best candidate requires you to plan efficiently and effectively for the interview.
 Of course, it is normal to feel a little inadequate when it comes to interviewing, but you too can master the skill of successful interviewing with the proper training, due diligence, discipline, practice and strategic execution.